hadisyekta/happy-API/README.txt

 I consider level of happiness between [1-10] according to https://buffer.com/resources/measuring-employee-satisfaction/ I have provided unittest, however, I should add more test, and apply some changes.

+For second api, which provides different result for autheticated and unathenticated user, I added date filter, to have a per day aggregation.